-The capital of Malaysia, Kuala Lumpur is the gem of South East Asia.
-A dynamic multicultural city with a sprawling skyline of temples and skyscrapers, this is an eye opening destination with a prolific history.
+The capital of Malaysia, Kuala Lumpur is a highlight of Southeast Asia.
+It’s a dynamic multicultural city with a sprawling skyline of temples and skyscrapers, and it’s making time to visit if you are passing through.

 The Petronas Towers, affectionately bearing the moniker twin jewels of Malaysia, are worth a visit and boasted the impressive title of tallest towers in the world until 2004 when The Taipei 101 Building in Taiwan outgrew them.
 The towers are thought to represent the cities progress and ambition and are highly regarded by the cities inhabitants.
 The Menara KL tower is another building that will steal your heart, with breath-taking views of the city.
 It also has the added luxury of a revolving restaurant and this is the place to kill two birds with one stone by satisfyingboth your appetite for food and landscape.